AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-indexing-best-practices.md

 If you perform omnisearch on Assets, it returns incorrect results cause the custom index has lower estimated cost.

-Do not create a custom index on the `dam:Asset` node type but customize the OOTB `damAssetLucene` index with additional properties in the `indexRules` node.
+Do not create a custom index on the `dam:Asset` node type but customize the OOTB `damAssetLucene` index with necessary properties in the `indexRules` node.

 #### Multiple node types under indexing rules